- The generic wrong answer responses rarely come up, but they tend to be hilarious:

 - Episode 2, Question 6ix asks, "Which of the following is not a Crayola crayon color eating another crayon color?"
 Among the choices is "a beaver eating macaroni and cheese."
 Picking it will cause Cookie to thank you for giving him an excuse to talk about the image of a beaver eating macaroni and cheese.
 After the question is over, no matter how you answered, Cookie will continue talking about that choice.

 Cookie: ...Well, let's beaver-eating-macaroni-and-cheese on to the next question.

-In Episode 47, the staff go on a picnic before finishing all the questions.
-The first six questions are normal, but they become more mangled as the remaining people rush to complete questions for the episode; Question 7even ends up having two of the same answer ("Hmm, that's weird"), Question 8ight was written by Donny, Question 9ine is interrupted by staffer Kim, who made a mistake, Question 10n was made up by Cookie off of a Snapple cap, and in the Jack Attack round (written by Chad), all you have to do for a match is pick whatever the phrase tells you to pick, all while Cookie frantically tries to get the game shut down, but gets cut off by Helen.
+- In Episode 47, the writers go on a picnic before finishing all the questions.
+The first six questions are normal, but they become more mangled as the remaining people rush to complete questions for the episode; Question 7even ends up having two of the same answer ("Hmm, that's weird"), Question 8ight was written by Donny, Question 9ine is interrupted by staffer Kim, who made a mistake, Question 10n was made up by Cookie off of a Snapple cap, and in the Jack Attack round (written by Chad, and which Cookie tries to stop until his mic gets cut off), all you have to do for a match is pick whatever the phrase tells you to pick.

 Cookie: Nope, no duck on the Chinese calender, just on a Chinese menu! (quack)

 - The question in particular also happens to be Question 6ix of Episode 1 from JACK PACK 2.